Conservatism in Canada: China

 Consistent in all recent Canadian governments is strong ties to China.
 In 2013, the Conservative administration approved the acquisition of Nexen by a Chinese firm.
 It also advanced, as of 2013, FIPA agreement, containing guarantees that Chinese buyer would have the legal right to sue Canada in private settlement of inhibition to its activities by that government (including provincial or municipal for whom the federal government would be liable).
 The actual extent or limit of these powers would not be publicly known and settlements would be private, in effect a "confidential lawsuit", for instance a future BC or Canadian government reversing a federal approval of the Northern Gateway pipeline.
 The move received criticism from many quarters, including the often supportive Financial Post and is the subject of a current lawsuit.

 In other respects, Conservative MPs have sometimes been sharply critical of China, particularly over human rights policies and especially treatment of the Falun Gong.
-These positions are not materially different than those of other parties.
+These positions are not materially different from those of other parties.